-Author Janet Mendel Shares a Bite of Spain with the World
+Author Janet Mendel shares her book A Bite of Spain

 After more than 30 years sniffing out recipes across Spain and publishing them in highly successful cookbooks, journalist Janet Mendel has just published her sixth book full of delicious bites from Spain.
 And this time they really are bites as the focus is all on tapas.